JessicaTHH/beautifulsoup_webscraping/README.md

 # beautifulsoup_webscraping
-Web scraping with python package beautiful soup.
-Collect data from live website, and write into CSV files.
+This is a project that installs a python package, BeautifulSoup.
+BeautifulSoup scrapes data from a website.
+Together with the CSV writer, the data collected can be imported directly into a CSV file for further analysis usage.

 ## About this project: